DanielMcNultyII/Quantitative_Methods_in_Finance/docs/ReadMe.md

 1. The confidence level for each view is defined.
 A single 35% confidence level was used for each view since each view came from the same stock forecasting algorithm, hence having the same accuracy.
 It is possible to use different confidence levels for each individual view if necessary/better suited for the views used.

-2. The Black-Litterman expected return and Black-Litterman weights for a portfolio based on 100% confidence in the stock forecast view k are determined using the formulae
+2. The Black-Litterman expected return and Black-Litterman weights for a portfolio based on 100% confidence in the stock forecast view k are determined using the formulae where $Q_k$ and $P_k$ are the $k^{th}$ rows of the impact and effect matrices respectively

 $$
 E_k\left[R_{100\%}\right] = \pi + \tau \Sigma P_k^T \left(P_k\tau \Sigma P_k^T\right)^{-1}\left(Q_k-P_k\pi\right) \\
 w_{k,100\%} = \left(\lambda \Sigma\right)^{-1}E\left[R_{100\%}\right]
 $$
-where $Q_k$ and $P_k$ are the $k^{th}$ rows of the impact and effect matrices respectively.

 3. $\Delta_{w} = \left(w_{100\%} - w_{consensus}\right)*0.35$ is found and used to calculate the confidence adjusted portfolio weights $w_{conf. adj.}=w_{consensus}+\Delta_w$

 4. The uncertainty matrix entry $\Omega_{k,k}$ for view k is established by minimizing the squared difference between the confidence adjusted weighting $w_{conf. adj.}$ and the Black-Litterman weighting

 $$
 w_k=\left(\lambda\Sigma\right)^{-1}
 \left[\left(\tau\Sigma\right)^{-1}+P_k^T\Omega_{k,k}^{-1}P_k\right]^{-1}
 \left[\left(\tau\Sigma\right)^{-1}\pi+P_k^T\Omega_{k,k}^{-1}Q_k\right]
 $$

 The code for this project manages to do this by looping over values of $\Omega_{k,k}$ from 0.00001 to 0.001, computing the Black-Litterman weighting $w_k$ for each possible $\Omega_{k,k}$, taking the squared difference between each $w_k$ and the confidence adjusted weighting $w_{conf. adj.}$, and finally setting $\Omega_{k,k}$ equal to the value of $\Omega_{k,k}$ that produced the smallest squared difference.

 The code used to calibrate the uncertainty matrix $\Omega$ using confidence levels is as follows: